asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 ### Range

 > **Definition - Sample range**.
-The *sample range* of a variable $X$ is the difference between the the maximum and the minimum value in the sample.
+The *sample range* of a variable $X$ is the difference between the the maximum and the minimum values in the sample.
 >
 $$\text{Range} = \max_{x_i} -\min_{x_i}$$

 <img class="img-center" src="img/descriptive/range.svg" alt="Range" width="600">

-The range measure the largest variation among the sample data.
-However, it’s very sensitive to outliers, as they appear at the ends of the distribution, and for that reason is rarely used.
+The range measures the largest variation among the sample data.
+However, it is very sensitive to outliers, as they appear at the ends of the distribution, and for that reason is rarely used.

 ### Interquartile range

-The following measure avoid the problem of outliers and is much more used.
+The following measure avoids the problem of outliers and is much more used.

 > **Definition - Sample interquartile range**.
 The *sample interquartile range* of a variable $X$ is the difference between the third and the first sample quartiles.
 >
 $$\text{IQR} = Q_3-Q_1$$